TECHslugman/My-First-Portfolio/README.md

 # My-First-Portfolio
-I have designed this portfolio to learn html and css
+I have designed this portfolio to learn html and css, This is a simple prototype.